deleeuwj1/CS1XA3/Assign1/README.md

 ## Basic Requirements:

-  isUpToDate: informs user if the local repo is up to date with the remote repo
+- isUpToDate: informs user if the local repo is up to date with the remote repo

-  uncommittedChanges: puts any changes since last commit in changes.log
+- uncommittedChanges: puts any changes since last commit in changes.log

-  findTODO: puts any line in this project with tag **#TODO** in todo.log
+- findTODO: puts any line in this project with tag **#TODO** in todo.log

-  haskellErrors: puts all syntax errors from haskell files in to error.log
+- haskellErrors: puts all syntax errors from haskell files in to error.log

 ## Custom Functions:

-  remainderOfDiffs: when run, creates and displays a file **diffs.log** that shows all of the changes that have been made since the last commit
+- reminderOfDiffs: when run, creates and displays a file **diffs.log** that shows the differences between the user's local and remote repositories.

-  findAndMove: modified version of **findFile** from [Jeff Gibson's Project] (http://github.com/gibsoj12/CS1XA3/blob/master/ProjectAnalyze.sh/).
+- findAndMove: modified version of **findFile** from [Jeff Gibson's Project] (https://github.com/gibsoj12/CS1XA3/blob/master/ProjectAnalyze.sh/).
+   - findAndMove finds the user's file and moves it to the current directory.
+This is useful when an existing file is needed in the currentdictory, but is currently       in a subdirectroy.